ogazboiz/sui-token-wizard/README.md

 - **NFT Collections**: Create and deploy NFT collections with metadata
 - **Batch Minting**: Mint multiple NFTs in a single transaction
 - **Royalty Management**: Set creator royalties and revenue sharing
-- **Metadata Standards**: IPFS integration for decentralized metadata storage
+- **Metadata Standards**:  integration for decentralized metadata storage
-- **Collection Management**: Update collection info, freeze metadata, transfer ownership
+- **Collection Management**: Update collection info, freeze metadata
+- **Multi-Network Support**: Deploy on Mainnet, Testnet, or Devnet

 ### 🛠️ Token Management
 - **Mint Tokens**: Create new tokens and distribute to any address